adamscott/godot-website/collections/_release_4_5/entry-general-editor-drag-and-drop-resources-in-scripts-to-preload-by-uid-instead-of-by-path.md

 text: |
   With [Godot 4.4](https://godotengine.org/releases/4.4/#universal-uid-support), we extended UID support to resources in order to prevent broken paths.

-  Scripts can now take advantage of this, as it is now possible to preload resources by their UID.
+  Scripts can now take advantage of this by preloading resources via their UID.

   By using UIDs instead of paths for preloading, your scripts will be more resilient, wherever the resources you’re preloading are in your project.
 contributors: